top-shelf872/sc-repost-remove-script/README.md

 # sc-repost-remove-script
-A script to run in your developer tools console on soundcloud to remove all your reposts
+A script to run in your developer tools console when on your soundcloud.com reposts page from your profile to remove all your reposts.